cosmo0/TeachMTG/README.md

 Like any other GitHub project if you want to contribute to the code.
 If you only want to suggest modifications to decks, contact me at contact@teachmtg.com

+Note that I'm using this project as an opportunity to learn more about Ruby and Rails.
+So it might not progress as planned.